customer service goals

 So, what kind of goals should customer service reps set, and how do these goals translate into exceptional customer experiences?

 First, consider the goal of “Achieving a 95% accuracy rate in order processing within the next 45 days.”
-This isn’t just about getting orders right; it’s about building trust.
-When customers know that their orders will be handled accurately, you’re not just meeting expectations—you’re exceeding them.
+This isn’t just about getting orders right but building trust.
+When customers know that their orders will be handled accurately, you’re not just meeting expectations but exceeding them.

 Another key goal could be “Responding to customer queries on social media within 30 minutes during business hours.”
 In today’s digital age, customers expect quick and timely responses.
 Meeting this expectation isn’t just good service; exceptional service sets you apart from the competition.